Copyright © 2019 ILTT

 So, the first lesson for us all should be, not to take children’s mischief and non-compliance subjectively.
 It is not about us.
 A student that is misbehaving is having some sort of issue and it doesn`t really concern us and our personality.
 We are the adults, we have more experience and knowledge and we have to handle the situation in an objective manner.

-The moment you lose your temper and start yelling at the classroom you have lost your integrity and every chance to improve the teaching process.
+The moment you lose your temper and start yelling at the class you have lost your integrity and every chance to improve the teaching process.
 No, no, I haven’t read it in some book on pedagogy!
-I yelled so many times until I realized I am not accomplishing anything but losing all of my precious energy on acting like a fool.
+I have yelled and it never accomplishes anything.
 So now, I try as much as possible not to lose control.
-Think about other students who will feel bad and unsafe watching you lose control while you are the one who should manage the classroom.
+Think about other students who will feel bad and unsafe watching you lose control while you are the one who should manage the class.
 Remember we cannot change others but we sure can make changes in our own behaviour and attitude.

 The well-known question we all ask when we enter the staffroom after we’ve had a class where a misbehaving student who doesn’t want to listen to our instructions has undermined all our efforts to stop off-task behaviour.